 Similar to a CD, the value of I Bonds never goes down.
+They are guaranteed by the full faith and credit of the U.S. government.
 Unlike a typical CD with a fixed interest rate for the entire term, the interest rate on your I Bonds changes in six-month cycles.
-You stay on the current rate for the full six months and then you go on a new rate for another six months, and the new rate after that for another six months, and so on.
+You stay on the current rate for the full six months and then you go on a new rate for another six months, and a new rate after that for another six months, and so on.

-The interest on I Bonds is credited monthly and automatically reinvested.
+The interest on I Bonds is credited monthly and automatically reinvested every six months.
 You get all the accumulated interest when you cash out.
 You don’t get a separate payout monthly or quarterly.

-You pay tax on the interest from I Bonds only when you decide to cash out, whereas you must pay taxes on the interest from CDs and bond funds every year even if you reinvest the interest.
+By default, you pay federal income tax on the interest from I Bonds only when you cash out, whereas you must pay taxes on the interest from CDs and bond funds every year even if you reinvest the interest.
 The interest from I Bonds is exempt from state and local income taxes.
 I Bonds are more appealing than other CDs and bonds because you have the tax deferral and the exemption from state and local income taxes.

 Where to Buy I Bonds

-There are two ways to buy I Bonds:
+There are only two ways to buy I Bonds:

-- Use money from tax refund when you file your tax return (see details in Overpay Your Taxes to Buy I Bonds)
+2. Buy paper bonds with money from your tax refund when you file your tax return with the IRS each year.
+See details in Overpay Your Taxes to Buy I Bonds.

 You can only use regular after-tax money to buy I Bonds.
-They are not available in any tax-advantaged accounts such as 401k-type plans, IRAs, or HSAs.
+They’re not available in any tax-advantaged accounts such as 401k-type plans, IRAs, or HSAs.
 Nor are they available through any brokerage firms such as Fidelity, Charles Schwab, or Vanguard.